huan-ji/Rails-Lite/README.md

 ## Architecture and MVC

-Rails Lite includes a custom router, controller base, and Acitve Record Lite Base.
+Rails Lite includes a custom router, controller base, and SQLObject.

 ### Router